hinkley a month ago

 We just had this conversation maybe a month ago.
 If it’s 50-50 then you are correct.
 However if it’s skewed then it depends.
 I can’t recall what ratio was discovered to be workable, it was more than 50% and less than or equal to 90%.

-firemelt 15 hours ago
+firemelt a month ago

 did it means more speeds to all rails/active records collections?

-ksec 15 hours ago
+ksec a month ago

 I know I may be jumping the gun a little here but I wonder what percentage speedup could we expect on typical rails applications.
 Especially with Active Record.

-• GGO 15 hours ago
+• GGO a month ago

 so far no diff here (https://speed.yjit.org/).
 But the build is from May 14 so maybe it will show up in new build?

-• tempest_ 14 hours ago
+• tempest_ a month ago

 At this point from the outside looking in Ruby is Rails at this point.